qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 Feel free to subscribe to any of these lists.
 Please remember to contribute to the list by answering questions and sharing your experiences.

+Please don't use these mailing lists to advertise your services or training courses.
+Use your local user group mailing lists to inform your local community about training offers.

 QGIS users list
 ---------------